Jeevesh8/GHI-prediction/README.md

                 --root_dir '/content/drive/My Drive/SolarDataIndia/SolarData(In)' \
                 --test_start_year 13 --test_final_year 14 --gamma_list 0.95 0.9 0.5 0.05 0.1 0.5
 ```
+Q-Risk is calculated over upper limits of intervals only due to mask_gamma_list.

 3.)
 Getting predictions for 12 March , 2014 at 8:30 a.m. to 12 steps ahead :-
 ```